The Chicago school’s lead teacher and coordinator is Corrina Demma.

 Corrina Demma lives in North Center with her husband Evan and their two daughters, Althea and Frances.

-The Tot Circle teacher is Shifra Whiteman.
+The Yiddish and Tot Circle teacher is Shifra Whiteman.

 Shifra is originally from New York City but for the last decade has called Chicago home.
 She’s a Jewish paper cut artist and a hard-core Yiddishist.
 Shifra received her BFA from the University of Michigan and, after a few years of designing, received her Master’s degree in Arts Management from Columbia College Chicago.